-- 5.1 The strategic issue here is that Government guidance requires that employment needs should be calculated on the basis of Functional Economic Market Areas (FEMAs).
+5.1 The strategic issue here is that Government guidance requires that employment needs should be calculated on the basis of Functional Economic Market Areas (FEMAs).
 These will often cover more than one local authority area.
-There is a need to determine both whether all objectively assessed employment needs (OAEN) across a FEMA can be met within the FEMA; and also whether individual districts within the FEMA can meet their own OAEN. - 5.2 A Borough-wide Employment and Economy Baseline study was completed in 2013.
-This was followed by a SLAA in 2015 and a FEMA (produced jointly by the Borough and District Councils together with Central Bedfordshire Unitary Council), also in 2015.
-The partners agreed the relevant FEMA geography. - 5.3 Given the under-bounded nature of Stevenage, the necessity of releasing significant land from the Green Belt in order to meet objectively assessed housing needs and the scale of the employment OAN, the two Authorities agree that Stevenage has a short-fall in its planned employment land supply to 2031. - 5.4 Both councils agree about the appropriateness of the identification of the following sources of new employment land supply within Stevenage Borough: expansion of the Stevenage Bio-Science Catalyst (EC1/1); Gunnels Wood specialisation and densification (Policy EC1/2, EC1/3), land west of North road (Policy EC1/4), town centre offices (EC1/5), and land at West of Stevenage (Policy EC1/6). - 5.5 Faced with a short-fall of employment land within the Borough boundary against the OAEN, both councils agree that the proposed allocation of approximately 20 hectares of new employment land at Baldock in North Hertfordshire's emerging Local Plan provides an appropriate opportunity to address Stevenage's unmet requirements, either in whole or in part.
+There is a need to determine both whether all objectively assessed employment needs (OAEN) across a FEMA can be met within the FEMA; and also whether individual districts within the FEMA can meet their own OAEN.

+5.2 A Borough-wide Employment and Economy Baseline study was completed in 2013.
+This was followed by an SLAA in 2015 and a FEMA (produced jointly by the Borough and District Councils together with Central Bedfordshire Unitary Council), also in 2015.
+The partners agreed the relevant FEMA geography.

+5.3 Given the under-bounded nature of Stevenage, the necessity of releasing significant land from the Green Belt in order to meet objectively assessed housing needs and the scale of the employment OAN, the two Authorities agree that Stevenage has a short-fall in its planned employment land supply to 2031.

+5.4 Both councils agree about the appropriateness of the identification of the following sources of new employment land supply within Stevenage Borough: expansion of the Stevenage Bio-Science Catalyst (EC1/1); Gunnels Wood specialisation and densification (Policy EC1/2, EC1/3), land west of North road (Policy EC1/4), town centre offices (EC1/5), and land at west of Stevenage (Policy EC1/6).

+5.5 Faced with a shortfall of employment land within the Borough boundary against the OAEN, both councils agree that the proposed allocation of approximately 20 hectares of new employment land at Baldock in North Hertfordshire's emerging Local Plan provides an appropriate opportunity to address Stevenage's unmet requirements, either in whole or in part.
 This land at Baldock is within the core FEMA and it presents an opportunity to make good deficits elsewhere in the FEMA as well as contributing to North Hertfordshire's own identified needs.
-In the District Council's Preferred Options plan (2014) the site was proposed for partial release /
+In the District Council's Preferred Options plan (2014) the site was proposed for partial release/ safeguarding.
+The District Council is now proposing the release of the whole site in the 2016 Publication version of the plan.
+In response to SBC representations.

-- safeguarding.
-The District Council is now proposing the release of the whole site in the 2016 Publication version of the plan, in response to SBC representations. - 5.6 Based upon projections and evidence at the time of submission, it is agreed that North Hertfordshire could contribute approximately 14 hectares from this site and that this would broadly balance Stevenage's currently identified unmet requirements.
-The two authorities agree to monitor their employment requirements on an on-going basis as their respective plans progress.
+5.5 Based upon projections and evidence at the time of submission. it is agreed that North Hertfordshire could contribute approximately 14 hectares from this site and that this would broadly balance Stevenage's currently identified unmet requirements.
+The two authorities agree to monitor their employment requirements on an ongoing basis as their respective plans progress.